There's a pretty good chance you will spend at least one night this week tossing and turning (and the entire next day chugging coffee).

 A recent survey from Consumer Reports found that of the more than 4,000 U.S. adults surveyed, 27 percent say they have trouble falling or staying asleep most nights, and 68 percent — or an estimated 164 million Americans — struggle with sleep at least once a week.

 But we aren’t just sitting idly by letting the sleepless nights add up.
-Americans are actively searching for the secret sauce to lull us to sleep.
+Americans are actively searching for secrets for how to fall asleep faster and stay asleep longer.
 In 2015, Americans spent an estimated $41 billion on sleep aids and remedies, and that’s expected to grow to $52 billion by 2020, Natana Raj, an analyst with BCC Research in Wellesley, Massachusetts, told Consumer Reports.

 164 million Americans struggle with sleep at least once a week.

-While popping a pill may sound promising to us sleep-deprived, walking zombies, there is little evidence to show that sleep drugs actually add very much shut eye to your daily count, not to mention the dangerous side effects that can occur from misuse.
+While popping a pill may sound promising to us sleep-deprived, walking zombies, there is little evidence to show that sleeping pills actually add very much shut eye to your daily count, not to mention the dangerous side effects that can occur from misuse.

-That being said, there are some smart products that can make dozing off — and staying asleep — a little bit easier.
+That being said, there are some sleep trackers, sleep apps and natural sleep aids that can make dozing off — and staying asleep — a little bit easier.
 Here are some of our top picks:

 "In order to create a conducive sleep environment we want it as dark as possible and the blackout curtains will block out warming light for people who are sleeping when the sun is shining, or in the summer when it starts to get light earlier.
 Street lights and city lights can also interfere with sleep," says Dianne Augelli, M.D., a sleep physician at Weill Cornell Medicine in New York.
 "We generally want our rooms to be dark, quiet and cool.
 The idea is to use the blackout curtains so that your sleep isn’t disturbed prior to your wake time.
 So if you’re someone who is getting up at 7:30 a.m., but it’s already light at six, that extra light may cause awakening that can fragment your sleep."